svaarala/duktape/doc/bytecode.rst

   debugging.
 In other words, **obfuscation is not a design goal for the bytecode format**.

+That said, concrete issues to consider when using bytecode for obfuscation:

+* Variable names in the ``_Varmap`` property: this cannot be easily avoided in general but a minifier may be able to rename variables.

+* Function name in the ``name`` property: this can be deleted or changed before dumping a function, but note that some functions (such as self-recursive functions) may depend on the property being present and correct.

+* Function filename in the ``fileName`` property: this can also be deleted or changed before dumping a function.
+You can avoid introducing a filename at all by using ``duk_compile()`` (rather than e.g. ``duk_eval_string()``) to compile the function.

+* Line number information in the ``_Pc2line`` property: this can be deleted or changed, or you can configure Duktape not to store this information in the first place (``DUK_OPT_NO_PC2LINE`` or ``DUK_USE_PC2LINE``).
+Without line information tracebacks will of course be less useful.

 When not to use bytecode dump/load
 ==================================